The EU's multilingualism policy has 2 facets:

-The current official EU languages are: Bulgarian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.
+There are currently 24: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.

-In the European Parliament, the people's elected representatives also have the right to speak in any of the EU official languages.
+In the European Parliament, the people's elected representatives also have the right to speak in any of the EU's official languages.

-The EU is home to more than 60 indigenous regional or minority languages, spoken by around 40 million people.
-They include Catalan, Basque, Frisian, Saami, Welsh and Yiddish.
+The EU is home to over 60 indigenous regional or minority languages, spoken by some 40 million people.
+They include Basque, Catalan, Frisian, Saami, Welsh and Yiddish.

-The goal is for every person in the EU to speak two languages in addition to their mother tongue.
-To help achieve that goal, the EU is in favour of introducing children to two foreign languages from an early age.
-Evidence suggests this may result in faster language learning and more advanced mother-tongue skills.
+One of the EU's multilingualism goals is for every European to speak 2 languages in addition to their mother tongue.
+The best way to achieve this would be to introduce children to 2 foreign languages from an early age.
+Evidence suggests this may speed up language learning - and boost mother tongue skills too.